prabk123/todo-recording-app/README.md

 ## Development Bundle

 The development bundle has been optimised for a quick spin up time, hot reloading and strong source mapping so that developers can easily debug errors in the browser.
-I'm using the Error Overlay Webpack Plugin to display error messages in the browser screen (similar to create-react-app) and the webpack dev server to serve the application.
+I'm using the [Error Overlay Webpack Plugin](https://github.com/smooth-code/error-overlay-webpack-plugin) to display error messages in the browser screen (similar to create-react-app) and the webpack dev server to serve the application.

 ## Production Bundle

 #### File Minification

 All files have been minified to reduce bundle size and increase load speed.
-The entry index.html file has been minified using HtmlWebpackPlugin which has been configured to remove all comments, white space and redundant attributes from the HTML file.
+The entry index.html file has been minified using [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) which has been configured to remove all comments, white space and redundant attributes from the HTML file.

-The javascript files have been minified using TerserPlugin which is webpacks standard js minifier.
+The javascript files have been minified using [TerserWebpackPlugin](https://webpack.js.org/plugins/terser-webpack-plugin/) which is webpack's standard js minifier.

-All CSS files have minimised using OptimizeCssAssetsPlugin and then extracted into their own bundle using MiniCssExtractPlugin.
+All CSS files have minimised using [OptimizeCssAssetsPlugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin) and then extracted into their own bundle using [MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/).
 This allows all CSS to be loaded at the top of the HTML file before the javascript is loaded, preventing style flickering.

 #### Bundle Splitting

-The javascript has been split into two bundles, a "vendors" bundle that contains all the dependancies and a "main" bundle and contains the main application files.
+The javascript has been split into two bundles, a "vendors" bundle that contains all the dependancies and a "main" bundle that contains the main application files.
 A content hash has been added to the filenames so that they can be cached to improve subsequent load times.
 By splitting the bundles this way, changes can be made to the main js file while keeping the vendors file cached so that the browser will not have to request all the code again.

 #### Compression